tide-foundation/Tide-h4x-for-Privacy/README.md

 There are two options when running EOS in a Windows environment: Docker or Linux for Windows.
 Provided below are the steps in running Cleos using Linux/Ubuntu for Windows 10.

 1. Get Ubuntu from Windows Store [Ubuntu Windows 10](https://www.microsoft.com/en-au/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab "Ubuntu Windows 10")
 1. Install Ubuntu from the Windows Store.
-Ignore the following error:
+The following error may appear:
    ```
    See https://aka.ms/wslinstall for details.
    Error: 0x8007007e
    Press any key to continue...
    ```
-   Open PowerShell as Administrator and run the following command.
+   If it does, ignore it and proceed to start PowerShell as Administrator and run the following command.
    ```
    Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
    ```
 1. Install Ubuntu and Login.
-1. Download and install EOS binaries
+1. Within the Ubuntu shell, download and install the following EOS binaries
    ```
    wget https://github.com/EOSIO/eos/releases/download/v1.7.0/eosio_1.7.0-1-ubuntu-18.04_amd64.deb
    sudo apt install ./eosio_1.7.0-1-ubuntu-18.04_amd64.deb